The Ultimate Guide to Credit Card Protection and How to Use It

 When you’re using a credit card for payment, it’s important to be cyber-savvy.
 Credit card scams to try to obtain your information or your credit card number are not uncommon.

 You’ll want to be on the lookout for phishing attempts.
 If a merchant or bank asks you to email your credit card number, call the merchant directly.
 Know that banks will never ask for sensitive information over email.
+Also be on the lookout for requests to “verify” your information via email or text.
+Again, these may well be scams designed to get your account information.

 Check Your Account Often

 It can be good to get in the habit of regularly checking your credit card balance.
 Doing so a few times a week, instead of just waiting for a statement to come out, can alert you to fraud as soon as it happens.
-And remember, a fraudster could steal your information even if your physical card has always remained in your possession.
+And remember, a fraudster could steal your information even if your physical card has always been in your possession.

 Report Lost Cards and Fraudulent Activity Right Away